hedgehogs-mind/learn-rabbitmq/02-deliver-only-once/README.md

 ```

 By running the following commands (in parallel), you can see a simple string
-message being send from the producer to the consumer.
+message being send from the producer to one of the two consumers.

 ```
 // Console 1